photon1503/az-native/demos/readme.md

 - Implementing Helm charts
 - Supporting Resilience and Health Checks
 - Kubernetes Routing Methods
-- Understanding and using Sidecar Pattern
 - Debugging with Bridge to Kubernetes
-- Monitoring and App Insights Integration

 # Introduction to Azure Container Apps (ACA)